intmus/inttheory22-23/_09-non-chord-tones/a1-nonchordtonespt1.md

 ![][suspension]

 A suspension is formed of three critical parts: the *preparation* (accented or unaccented), the *suspension* itself (accented), and the *resolution* (unaccented).
 The preparation is a chord tone (consonance).
-The suspension is *the same note* as the preparation and *will always be on-chord*.
+The suspension is *the same note* as the preparation and *will always be on-chord*, **which means that all suspensions require two chords**, because the preparation will be on a different chord than the NCT itself.
 The suspension then resolves downward by step to the resolution, which occurs over the same harmony as the suspension.

+Of note, it is a common misconception among students that a suspension is only present if you see a *tied* note.
+This is not true; the tone can be re-articulated.
+It only needs to follow the pattern of
+- chord tone ->
+- non-chord tone approached by static motion on a new chord ->
+- resolution within the same chord.

-The suspension is in many respects the opposite of an anticipation (see below); if the anticipation is an early arrival of a tone belonging to the following chord, a suspension is a lingering of a chord tone belonging to the previous chord that forces the late arrival of the new chord’s chord tone.
+The suspension is in many respects the opposite of an anticipation (see the next topic, Unit 9b); if the anticipation is an early arrival of a tone belonging to the following chord, a suspension is a lingering of a chord tone belonging to the previous chord that forces the late arrival of the new chord’s chord tone.
 However, in composition and improvisation, the suspension must be treated with a great deal more care than an anticipation.
 The most common suspensions (and their resolutions) in upper voices form the following intervallic patterns against the bass: 9–8, 7–6, 4–3.
 (With the exception of 9–8, the pitch class of the resolution tone should never sound in another voice simultaneous with the suspended tone.)
-You should label suspensions by adding the intervallic pattern against the bass to the abbreviation "sus"; if the suspension is in the bass, please label the intervals against the most dissonant voice.
-(In a four-part harmony, this will almost always result in a 2-3 suspension.)

 Because suspensions can take many forms, we apply intervallic labels.
 When the suspension is in an upper voice, we always label the intervals of the suspension and its resolution against the *bass* meaning that the intervals will move from large to small (e.g. 4-3, 7-6, 9-8, etc.).
 When a suspended note is in the bass voice, however, we label the intervals against the most dissonant interval which means that the intervals will move from small to large (e.g. 2-3).
-This is because suspensions always resolve *down* by step.
 When you measure a downward resolution in an upper voice against a lower voice, the intervals get smaller as the upper voice moves *closer* to the bass.
 When you measure a downward resolution against a higher voice, the intervals get larger as the bass moves *away* from the upper voice.

 Of note, because we use the most dissonant voice to label suspensions in the bass, you will use the "2-3" label in the vast majority of this type of suspension.
 These intervals will be present for suspensions resolving to either the root or chordal third as long as the chord is complete.
 You are unlikely to encounter a suspension above a chordal fifth in the bass because of the usage rules of second inversion chords, and a suspension above the chordal seventh would just be the root of the chord--meaning that it is not a non-chord tone.